wshanks/Zutilo/README.md

 * __Item pane: Show / hide (sticky):__
     Show or hide the item pane.
-    When the pane is show, the vertical divider renmains visible until the width of the pane is adjusted.
+    When the pane is show, the thicker vertical divider remains visible until the width of the pane is adjusted.
 * __Collections pane: Show / hide (sticky):__
     Show or hide the collections pane.
-    When the pane is show, the vertical divider renmains visible until the width of the pane is adjusted.
+    When the pane is show, the thicker vertical divider remains visible until the width of the pane is adjusted.

 ### Firefox browser functions ###